RolfBremer/in-dexter/sample-usage.typ

 === Entries with display

 These entries use an explicit display parameter.
 It is used to display the entry on the index page.
-It can contain rich content, like math expessions:
+It can contain rich content, like math expressions:

 ```typ
     #index(display: "Level3", "Aaa-set3!l2!l3")